OmenApps/django-tenant-options/README.md

 ## Conclusion

-`django-tenant-options` makes it easy to provide your SaaS application’s tenants with customizable form options, while still maintaining the consistency and control needed to ensure a smooth user experience.
-Whether you're managing project tasks, HR roles, marketplace filters, or any other customizable value sets, this package offers a robust solution.
+`django-tenant-options` makes it easy to provide your SaaS application’s tenants with customizable form options, while maintaining consistency and control.

 Explore the [full documentation](https://django-tenant-options.readthedocs.io/en/latest/) for more details and start empowering your tenants today!